 - Sandwich sales technique.
 Put a price as a category between two “thick slices” of offered benefits, advantages, and privileges.
 Bare figures should be covered with appropriate arguments.

 - Neutralization of objections.
-Profound experience in presentations allows to answer possible questions in advance and prevent customer’s objections before they arise in a dialogue with a sales assistant.
+Profound experience in presentations allows to answer possible questions in advance and prevent customer’s objections before they arise in dialogue with a sales assistant.

 A wise approach to figures gives good results.
 If a manager helps customers to understand the advantages of a purchase, tells how much it will bring or save in the long run, shows the benefit from a closed deal, in many cases, the price becomes a secondary issue.